P2-Net: Joint Description and Detection of Local Features for Pixel and Point Matching: Related Work

 \subsection{2D-3D Local Features Description}

-Unlike the well-researched area of learning descriptors in either a single 2D or 3D domain, little attention has been shed on the learning of 2D-3D feature description.
+Unlike the well-researched area of learning descriptors in either a single 2D or 3D domain, little attention has been \wb{paid} on the learning of 2D-3D feature description.
 A 2D-3D descriptor is generated for object-level retrieval task by directly binding the hand-crafted 3D descriptor to a learned image descriptor \cite{li2015joint}.
-Similarly, 3DTNet \cite{xing20183dtnet} learns discriminative 3D descriptors for 3D patches with auxiliary 2D features extracted from 2D patches.
+Similarly, 3DTNet \cite{xing20183dtnet} learns distinctive 3D descriptors for 3D patches with auxiliary 2D features extracted from 2D patches.
 Recently, both 2D3DMatch-Net \cite{feng20192d3d} and LCD \cite{pham2020lcd} propose to learn descriptors that allow direct matching across 2D and 3D local patches for retrieval problems.
-However, all these methods are patch-based, which is impractical in real usage as discussed in Section \ref{sec: intro}.
-In contrast, we aim to extract per-point descriptors and detect keypoint locations in a single forward pass for efficient usage.
-To the best of our knowledge, we are the first learning approach to achieve pixel-point level 2D-3D matching.
+However, all these methods are patch-based, which are \wb{not applicable in real usages requiring high-resolution outputs.} In contrast, we aim to extract per-point descriptors and detect keypoint locations in a single forward pass for efficient usage.